· Length: 5+ Months

 Can I stay at the field school between programs?

 No. We provide no housing and allow no camping between programs.
+However, there are many camping options in northern Maine.

 I’m interested in the program but have a family (or other reasons why I leave my life for an extended period) and want to do it a piece at a time.
 Is that possible?